-Transportation of baggage provided by Air Excursions LLC and Kalinin Aviation LLC, including flights marketed as Alaska Seaplanes, Dash Air, and Dash Airways are allowed 50 pounds of checked baggage per ticketed passenger are subject to these rules.
+Transportation of baggage provided by Air Excursions LLC and Kalinin Aviation LLC, including flights marketed as Alaska Seaplanes are allowed 50 pounds of checked baggage per ticketed passenger are subject to these rules.

-All baggage flown on these carriers is considered checked baggage and all baggage is to be checked in 30 minutes prior to flight departure.
+All baggage flown on these carriers is considered checked baggage and all baggage is to be checked in at least 30 minutes prior to flight departure.
 Baggage beyond 50 pounds per person is considered Excess Baggage - extra fees will apply and your excess baggage may not travel with you on the same flight.

 Many everyday items are hazardous when transported by air, please check https://www.faa.gov/hazmat/packsafe/.

 Excess Baggage charges effective March 1, 2024:

 To/ From Juneau

 Tenakee Springs $2.00

 Single piece Heavy Fee: